KantaraInitiative/wg-otto/docs/proposal/proposal.md

 Registration Authority have metadata describing their configuration.
 These Registration Authority Metadata values are used by OTTO:

    * issuer - REQUIRED.
-URL using the https scheme with no query or fragment component that the OP asserts as its Issuer Identifier.
-If Issuer discovery is supported (see Section 2), this value MUST be identical to the issuer value returned by WebFinger.
-This also MUST be identical to the iss Claim value in ID Tokens issued from this Issuer.
+URL using the https scheme with no query or fragment component that the RA asserts as its Issuer Identifier.
+If Issuer discovery is supported, this value MUST be identical to the issuer value returned by WebFinger.
    * federations_endpoint - REQUIRED. federations endpoint
    * federation_entity_endpoint - REQUIRED. federation entity endpoint
    * organizations_endpoint - REQUIRED. organization endpoint